Sunday, June 10, 5:00pm-7:00pm, Lower Atrium, Bruneau Building

 An online research survey was conducted to identify occupational hazards, risk assessment and prevention measures used in aquaculture in Brazil.
 Data were collected through an online questionnaire with 25 questions that could be answered voluntarily and anonymously.
 The study covered 108 professionals including students, workers, researchers and farmers.
 The profile of respondants was 72% men and 40% of people were between 25-35 years old.
 The results showed that 52% of the participants never received any type of training.
 Even so, 71.3% of respondents reported that they never suffered any type of accident during aquaculture activities.
 Similarly, 89% of professionals said they were aware of occupational hazards in work activities.
 Thus, 54% of respondents reported that they use good safety practices to protect their health or their team.
 The study pointed out that 50.5% of the interviewees use PPE, but 33.9% only use sometimes.
 Regarding hazard signaling, 77% said that there is no hazard map or risk signage in the workplace.
 The survey showed that 57.4% of the interviewees work in places where risk assessment programs were not implemented.
 Half of those interviewed reported that their workplaces dispose of waste appropriately and 64.8% stated that they discard cutting material in suitable containers.
 Research has shown that 42.8% of staff are not trained in emergency or first aid situations.
 In this study it was possible to identify situations such as the lack of signaling of hazards in the workplace and lack of training and training in OHS.
 The results point out that risk management can be a fragile point in development countries.
 Aquaculture farmers should be encouraged to adopt measures and technologies to eliminate risks in Brazilian aquaculture.

 P7.
-All-Cause Mortality of Commercial Fishermen in Massachusetts – Scott Fulmer and Shruti Jain, University of Massachusetts Lowell
+Mortality in Commercial Fishing: A Proportionate Mortality Ratio Analysis of Two Fishing Ports in Massachusetts – Scott Fulmer and Shruti Jain, University of Massachusetts Lowell (See poster).

 As commercial fishing in the US has been the subject of study to better understand occupationally-related fatality rates for the development of surveillance to track geographical and fishery-specific differences in fatality rates, most prior occupational health studies in commercial fishing in the US have focused on occupational events, rather than on all causes mortality.
 There have been a few studies that examined occupational disease causality among fishermen, but these have tended to be European or Canadian, and have not used data from the US fisheries.